aashildte/mpsmechanics/README.md

 # Motivation

-Project for image processing -> value in itself, input other models
+Project for image processing/analysis to analyze mechanical properties -> value in itself, input other models

+# Setup

+## Dependencies

+Depends on numpy, scipy and matplotlib – install these manually for now; we can do it properly later maybe – as well as Henrik's MPS script.
+Eventually it will also depend on David's script for finding the pillars (?).

+## Initializing git

+To download the code for the relevant scripts you can use git's 'pull' command.
+In order to have access to the code you need to tell git who you are, and tell bitbucket that you are allowed to pull the code from a given computer.

+Set up git by entering

+    git config --global user.name "Your Name"
+    git config --global user.email your@email.com
+    git init

+Locate your ssh key, or generate it (check e.g. https://help.github.com/en/articles/connecting-to-github-with-ssh for how) and add it to the list of known ssh keys in the bitbucket repository – either for all your projects (Account settings -> Security -> SSH keys) or for this one only (Repository settings -> General -> Access keys).

+## Installing the scripts

+To install the module and the relevant scripts run

+    python setup.py install

+which can be done either globally (you might want to be in sudo mode) or in a local environment.
+You can specify where to install it using the "--prefix" option and you might want to update your PYTHONPATH variable to point to the given location.

+You should now be able to access the code in mpsmechanics as a module (import it in your python script) or run the scripts located in the "scripts" folder anywhere.

+# Running the script

+At the moment the two scripts developed are *analyze_mechanics* and *track_pillars*.
+We might add others eventually, feel free to suggest new ones if you have any ideas.

-# Input files
+## Input files

+Both scripts handle displacement data sets; *track_pillars* also takes a csv file for inital position of the pillars as input.

-All scripts handle displacement data sets.
-The input files are either nd2 files (better description needed) or csv files.
+The displacement files are either nd2 files (better description needed) or csv files.
 For the csv files, the first three numbers give T, X and Y; then we have T x X x Y lines of two components - x and y displacement for each time step and each spacial coordinate.
 The displacement data are relative to number of points we're given; each number determines how many blocks in x/y direction a given macroblock has moved.

-# Fibre orientation

-Calculate vector field representing movement / direction script as

-    python3 fibre_direction.py [input file] [M] [N] [X] [Y]

-where input file is a csv file, M x N the desired size of the function space, X x Y the dimensions of the image corresponding to the input file, e.g. as

-    python3 fibre_direction.py H12.csv 255 144 40 340
+The initial position of the pillars are given as csv files, having numbers for x position, y position and radius at each line.

-# Analysis
+## Analysis

 Perform an analysis by running the script as

-    python3 analysis.py [input file] indices -p indices
+    analyze_mechanics [input file] indices -p indices

 where the input file is a csv file or a nd2 file as specified, and indices a string of integers (e.g. "1 3 6 7", quotation marks included) specifying what properties we want to compute.
 The integers correspond to one of the following numbers / properties:
     - 0: average beat rate